drem-darios/GunGunShoot/README.md

 * In case of a stalemate, the person with the most bullets wins.
 If both players have the same amount of bullets, the game is a draw.

 ##Game Modes
+###Single Player
-* Single Player - Play against the computer!
-Select a difficulty and see if you have what it takes to outsmart the computer player.
+* Select a difficulty and see if you have what it takes to outsmart the computer player.(Currently only one difficulty)

+###Multiplayer
-* Multiplayer - Host a local game, or join a public game for some head-to-head action!
+* Host a local game, or join a public game for some head-to-head action!

 ##Actions
 * Block - Shield takes one damage if the opponent has shot a bullet.